bitovi/academy/src/react-native/06-props/props.md

 a function.

-To receive props, functional components must implement a React API that allows an optional argument of type `object` that's named "props".
+To receive props, functional components must implement a React API that allows an optional argument of type `object` that’s named "props".

 The properties on the props object—individually called a “prop”—can include whatever data the child component needs to make